Emily-Nilsen/promptutor/src/pages/docs/professional-writing.md

 ---

+## Customers and Clients

+Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
+Nostrum aut pariatur.

+### Customer complaints toolkit

+Learn how to handle objections effectively when selling, recruiting, or planning a vacation with this helpful formula.

+{% callout type="warning" title="Prompt formula" %}
+Provide me with a list of [number] common customer complaints related to [link to product/service] along with suggested responses to each issue.
+{% /callout %}

+{% callout title="Example 1" %}
+Provide me with a list of 5 common customer complaints related to https://www.amazon.com/ along with suggested responses to each issue.
+{% /callout %}

+{% callout title="Example 2" %}
+Provide me with a list of 3 common customer complaints related to https://www.apple.com/ along with suggested responses to each issue.
+{% /callout %}

+{% callout title="Example 3" %}
+Provide me with a list of 10 common customer complaints related to https://www.walmart.com/ along with suggested responses to each issue.
+{% /callout %}

+---

 ## Persuasive Writing

 Sit commodi iste iure molestias qui amet voluptatem sed quaerat.
 Nostrum aut pariatur.
 Sint ipsa praesentium dolor error cumque velit tenetur.